Other Unpublished Work

 Wall Street, represented in particular by New York Stock Exchange (NYSE) President Richard Whitney, took a strong position against the Securities Exchange Act.
 Whitney was ultimately summoned to testify during the congressional hearings on the Securities Exchange Act in late February 1934.
 Would he be able to convince lawmakers that the Securities Exchange Act would impose overly burdensome regulations on exchanges and stifle American securities markets, or would his arguments fail to win over those who believed that strict regulations were exactly what financial markets required following the Great Crash?

-Keywords: Financial Crisis;
+Keywords: Financial history;

 Governing Rules, Regulations, and Reforms;

 Laws and Statutes;

 Financial Services Industry;